fractaledmind/hackademic-bundle/README.md

 Hackademic-Bundle
 =================

-A Collection of Applescripts for automating academic tasks
+A Collection of scripts for automating academic tasks.

+Included:

+*